arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

     <br /><br />
     In the context of parsing I found the word 'initiator' in several papers, and only one mention on stackoverflow, so I'll stick to using word 'delimiter'.

+- Other options mentioned in discussions: introducer,  starter

 - Peter Hilton noticed that *"... startinators in prose usually called bullets.
 Some English-language style guides even treat the following punctuation as equivalent.*

     Brilliantly Wrong — Alex Rogozhnikov's blog about math, machine learning, programming, physics and biology.*